Alcohol & Your Emotional Fitness While Driving: Fatigue, Stress & AggressionUpdated Dec. 25, 2020

 Your emotional response to alcohol is greatly influenced by the mood you are in when you begin drinking.
 While alcohol can turn a good mood into a bad mood in a heartbeat, for no obvious reason, drinking is particularly dangerous if you start out angry, frustrated or depressed.
 Alcohol stimulates the part of the brain where these emotions occur, leaving you more susceptible to exaggerated anger, despair and the dangerous behaviors which accompany these feelings.

 Alcohol affects different personality types differently.
-Often, drinking can bring out suppressed personality traits which do not appear to “fit” with the drinker’s personality while sober.
+Often, drinking can bring out suppressed personality traits that do not appear to “fit” with the drinker’s personality while sober.
 For instance, a very shy and mild-mannered person may become loud and aggressive.
 Whereas, a confident and outgoing person may become stricken with anxiety and self-doubt.

 Alcohol tolerance and compensation